cloudmesh-community/case/README.md

 Most of our testing and production of cases were conducted at the maker space at Luddy Hall of IU's School of Informatics and Computing Engineering.

 ## Converting the Design for Laser Cutting
 To produce a phyisical copy of our prototypes, we could not simply use the file in it's SCAD format.
 To ready the design for laser cutting, we first hav to export the file as a SVG.
 One this is done, the file can be edited in a graphic design program, such as Adobe Illustrator.
 Edits reqired to prepare the design include the removal of the interior fill color of the case components and adjustment of the edges for cutting.
+The laser cutter is preset to cut along red lines with a low thickness.
+For the prototypes, we used a 0.03 point thickness.
+The design must also be correctly scaled to the right size.
+So far, we have achived the corect scaling by finding a feature within the design and find the correct scale factor by measuring it.
+We are currently considering the posiblity of using the size of the rectangle the case fits into; this should speed up the process, since the dimentions can be referenced by viewing the document's dimentions.

 ## Product
 Here is the progression of our design, from the first prototype to our most recent model.